dtrezise/ai-workflow-systems/README.md

 <img src="images/flows/prism_system_overview.png" width="100%"/>

 <p align="center"><sub>
-Integrated system combining academic vocabulary structure, reading-level constraints, instructional scaffolding, and narrative development.
-The vocabulary engine determines what language can be introduced at each stage, while the story framework shapes how those words are expressed through characters, plot, and series design.
+An integrated system combining academic vocabulary structure, reading-level constraints, instructional scaffolding, and narrative development.
+The vocabulary engine defines what language can be introduced at each stage, while the story framework determines how those words are expressed through character, plot, and series progression.
 </sub></p>

 ---